 Nutrition strongly affects your physical performance, whether you’re a dedicated athlete, weekend warrior, or just trying to get out and exercise more.
 Your body does a lot throughout the day, and the food you supply it with helps it to function properly, whether you’re hitting the gym or simply performing your daily tasks.
-The more demanding you are on your body, the more attention you’ll have to take on what you are fueling it with.
+The more demanding you are on your body, the more attention you’ll have to take on what you are feeling it with.
 If you are looking to improve your physical performance, a nutritious diet is a great first step.

 What does a nutritious diet consist of?